Page views since 13/02/2026

 Aranya's answer: because they are all branches of one tree.
 A tree whose roots go into the soil between Kursk and Voronezh, into the waters of the Matyra and Voronezh, into the linden forests where a young hybrid of a Shimorian and an earthly woman tended the cattle of his adoptive parents—and, looking at the sky, thought about his father's disc.

 If this is true—then every time we say the word "chakra," we are talking about a flying apparatus.
 Every time we read the Bhagavad Gita, we are reading words spoken on a field between two Russian cities.
-Every time we look at a river flowing into the Voronezh, we are looking at water sanctified by two thousand years of meditation, a war for justice, and the presence of a being whose consciousness was open to both ends of the universe.
+Every time we look at a river flowing into the Voronezh, we are looking at water sanctified by 5 thousand years of meditation, a war for justice, and the presence of a being whose consciousness was open to both ends of the universe.

 This is the toponymy of the Spirit: a map of places where the earthly and the heavenly met—and left an eternal trace in the names of rivers.